 Every business in the District is required to have a business licence.
 Before applying for a business licence the business must be registered with BC Registry Services.

-Click here for information on current planning applications including Development Variance Permits, Development Permits, Zoning Amendments and Temporary Use Permits.
+Visit the Development Applications page for information on current planning applications including Development Variance Permits, Development Permits, Zoning Amendments and Temporary Use Permits.

 For more information, please contact the Planning and Community Services department.